-🔍 (252) 261-8221 ~ 3801 N. CROATAN HIGHWAY ~ MP 4 ~ KITTY HAWK ~ STACKEMHIGH.COM 🖊 ple, especially retirees, moving into the community every year.
-These people are a part of our community too.
-I believe we should make sure
+🔍 (252) 261-8221 ~ 3801 N. CROATAN HIGHWAY ~ MP 4 ~ KITTY HAWK ~ STACKEMHIGH.COM 🖊

 "Sure, people get upset about a little traffic in the summertime," he says, "but I like to remind them how truly blessed we all are to live here on the Outer Banks!
 I say go over there, sit on this beach, look out at the water and then tell me you're still upset."
 Naturally, Steve believes in progress.
 He exhibits this belief in his own restaurant.
-Recently, he added a small breakfast counter area because he believed that the older individuals in the community, especially those who have been widowed, would benefit retirees, Stack em High gets a lot of other regulars in as well.
+Recently, he added a small breakfast counter area because he believed that the older individuals in the community, especially those who have been widowed, would benefit from having a place to hang out and meet other people.
+"There are lonely folks retirees, Stack em High gets a lot of other regulars in as well.
 "On any given day, we have everybody and their brother.
 When you own a pancake house and sell breakfast and lunch, and you've been doing it as long as we have, you tend to make a lot of friends.